-Cacio e Pepe is a classic recipe that is also my fall on recipe when coming home from traveling.
-Earlier in the summer I decided to toss in some summer squash to mix things up.
+Cacio e Pepe is a classic recipe that is also my fall on the recipe when coming home from traveling.
+Earlier in the summer, I decided to toss in some summer squash to mix things up.
 It was really good, and fresh tasting.
-I believe this recipe for Cacio e Pepe with Zucchini became a new favorite.
+I believe this recipe for Cacio e Pepe with Zucchini is fast tracking to being a new favorite.

 ** serves 2